DavidCRicardo/InventorySystemCPP/readme.md

 • Create new items quickly and with ease.                  <br>
 • Practical and easy to modify ‘Drag & Drop’ UI example.   <br>
 • Move, drop, use, equip, unequip items.                   <br>
-• Includes Usable, Equipment and Consumable item examples. <br>
+• Includes Usable, Equipment, and Consumable item examples. <br>
 • Dynamic Tooltips.									       <br>
 • Hotbar included.									   	   <br>
-• Support to Localization.								   <br>
+• Support for Localization.								   <br>

 This is not an RPG Starter Kit and the practical examples and items demonstrating how to easily use the Inventory System CPP are a bonus.
 <br> <br>